-Intra-EU asymmetries continue to be an issue.
-For the current account, asymmetries are at a level similar to last year, relatively higher for direct investment flows.
+Intra-EU asymmetries continue to be a relevant quality concern and will most likely persist given the increasingly multi-territorial presence of enterprises that require increasingly complex collection and estimation methods.
 Experience with the European FDI Network shows that data exchange can help to solve asymmetries, but several preconditions must be met.
-One of them is the willingness of the Member States to use the Network, or in case of other components of the BoP, to get into contact with the main counterparts with regard to bilateral asymmetries and to try to solve the issue, which could include also comparisons of detailed data on bilateral transactions.
-Asymmetries have been highlighted as an area for the BoP statisticians to look into also in the context of the compilation of multi-country supply, use, input and output tables within projects such as FIGARO (focused on measuring global trade in value added).
-The ongoing Workshops on asymmetries in services held at Eurostat BoP working group meetings are a concrete contribution in this direction.
-The potential of these workshops and similar actions in terms of their impact on overall EU asymmetries depends on the participation of countries with the biggest absolute asymmetries, including the United Kingdom, France, Germany, Luxembourg and the Netherlands, as well as countries with relevant asymmetries relative to their size, such as Ireland, Cyprus and Malta.
+One of them is the willingness of all Member States impacted by a particular asymmetry to use the Network, or in case of other components of the BoP, to get into contact with the main counterparts with regard to bilateral asymmetries and to try to solve outstanding issues, which could include also comparisons of detailed data on bilateral transactions.
+Asymmetries have been highlighted as an area for the BoP statisticians to investigate also in the context of the compilation of multi-country supply, use, input and output tables within projects such as FIGARO (focused on measuring global trade in value added).
+The ongoing Workshops on asymmetries in services held at Eurostat BoP working group meetings, Early Warning System are concrete contributions in this direction.
+The potential of these workshops and similar actions in terms of their impact on overall EU asymmetries depends on the participation of countries with the biggest absolute asymmetries, including the United Kingdom25, France, Germany, Luxembourg and the Netherlands, as well as countries with relevant asymmetries relative to their size, such as Ireland, Cyprus and Malta.